-As a former certified fitness instructor, I am passionate about sharing and encouraging health.
-I am not a medical professional.
+Former certified fitness instructor, inventor.
+I am passionate about sharing and encouraging health especially swim fitness.

 We have heard allot about obesity and the risk associated with the added bulges especially the added bulges around our mid-line.